Myanmar: 6 dead as police crack down on anti-coup protests | DW | 28.02.2021

 Myanmar police have cracked down on anti-coup protesters using stun grenades, tear gas and firing into the air, killing at least six people in the bloodiest action since the military seized power four weeks ago.

-Police opened fire in the southern town of Dawei, killing three and wounding several, politician Kyaw Min Htike confirmed, which was then verified by medics and reported by local media.
+Police opened fire in the southern town of Dawei, killing three and wounding several, politician Kyaw Min Htike confirmed.
+The deaths were verified by medics and reported by local media.

 Officers were also seen shooting in the main city of Yangon.
 A man brought to a local hospital with a bullet wound died from his injury, according to a doctor.
 Myanmar's Mizzima media outlet also reported the death.